-(2) Unless otherwise noted all stock options and stock awards vest 25% per year beginning with the first anniversary of the date of grant.

-(3) In accordance with SEC rules, the market value of stock reported in column (h) of this table was calculated by multiplying the number of shares set forth in column (g) by the closing price of our common stock at December 31, 2009 which was \$17.15.

-(4) This column reflects the payout of the underlying shares of our common stock related to performance shares granted in 2009 pursuant to the 2005 Incentive Plan based on the achievement of target performance for each metric.
-Performance shares granted on December 10, 2009 have a performance period from January 1, 2010 through December 31, 2012.

-(5) The market value of the performance shares that have not vested was calculated by multiplying the number of performance shares set forth in column (i) by the closing price of our common stock at December 31, 2009 which was \$17.15.

-(6) These stock options vest in equal installments over a three-year period beginning with the first anniversary of the date of grant.

-(7) These stock options will vest, if at all, upon the attainment by the Company, at any time between March 9, 2007 and March 9, 2015, of a market price per share for our common stock of at least \$50 per share for 60 consecutive trading days.

-(8) In connection with his resignation, Mr. Totaro forfeited 83,125 stock options, 13,762 shares of restricted stock and 100% of his performance shares.

-(9) These stock options will vest, if at all, upon the attainment by the Company, at any time between March 9, 2007 and August 9, 2015, of a market price per share of our common stock of at least \$50 per share for 60 consecutive trading days.
+- (2) Unless otherwise noted all stock options and stock awards vest 25% per year beginning with the first anniversary of the date of grant. - (3) In accordance with SEC rules, the market value of stock reported in column (h) of this table was calculated by multiplying the number of shares set forth in column (g) by the closing price of our common stock at December 31, 2010 which was \$26.87. - (4) This column reflects the payout of the underlying shares of our common stock related to performance shares granted in 2009 and 2010 pursuant to the 2005 Incentive Plan based on the achievement of target performance for each metric.
+Performance shares granted on December 10, 2009 have a performance period from January 1, 2010 through December 31, 2012 and performance shares granted on December 1, 2010 have a performance period from January 1, 2011 through December 31, 2013. - (5) The market value of the performance shares that have not vested was calculated by multiplying the number of performance shares set forth in column (i) by the closing price of our common stock at December 31, 2010 which was \$26.87. - (6) These stock options vest in equal installments over a three-year period beginning with the first anniversary of the date of grant. - (7) These stock options will vest, if at all, upon the attainment by the Company, at any time between March 9, 2007 and March 9, 2015, of a market price per share for our common stock of at least \$50 per share for 60 consecutive trading days. - (8) These stock options will vest, if at all, upon the attainment by the Company, at any time between March 9, 2007 and August 9, 2015, of a market price per share of our common stock of at least \$50 per share for 60 consecutive trading days.